sess/crackthesafe/README.md

 - [ ] Add any more HTML elements you will need to the page

 ### JavaScript
-- [ ] Add a click handler that displays the value of the input within the div with the id `#userChoice`
+- [ ] Add a click handler that displays the value of each number input within the div with the id `#userChoice`

 #### Wrap
 - [ ] Push your changes!